alinebezzoco/extract/README.md

 - api: mock REST api
 - assets: image and icon project
-- common: a folder that stores components, constants and utils
+- shared: a folder that stores components, constants and utils
     - components: a folder that stores elements, for example: search filter, table, radio button
     - constants: a folder that stores key/value objects
     - utils: a folder that stores util and global functions